Jonathunky/everyfruitcase/pages/index.md

 # Hello there!

 So you may have heard about [EveryMac](https://everymac.com/), the old-school yet functional catalog of Apple devices, complete with specs, order numbers, and more.
 You may have also used [Bandbreite](https://bandbreite.watch/), a sleek and modern app for collecting Apple Watch bands.

-And you kept wondering: shouldn't there be at least one resource about device cases manufactured by Apple?
+And you kept wondering: shouldn't there be at least one resource dedicated to device cases manufactured by Apple?
 Like that [Pink Citrus Leather Sleeve](Late_2020/iphone_drop) you slide your iPhone 12 mini into every day?

 Or that [Peony Pink Leather Case](Late_2018/iphone_drop) on your iPhone Xs, which you're still using as a backup because not all carriers support eSIM Quick Transfer, and you cannot just go to a carrier office for a replacement QR code because it's kinda located on the other side of the planet?

 A website designed for people who have never lost a thing in their life but still bought an AirTag 4-pack with a bunch of accessories just to show off their love for Wisteria?